 - Sharing the charging load cuts costs for the required electricity connection

 - No physical wiring between the devices — no extra infrastructure or installation costs

-Virta's DLM solution works with almost any smart charging devices.
-Devices need to be connected to Virta's platform through a GPRS connection using the Open Charge Point Protocol (OCPP).
+Virta's DLM solution works with almost any smart charging device.
+Devices need to be connected to Virta smart EV charging platform through a GPRS connection using the Open Charge Point Protocol (OCPP).